-The use of epidural and caudal anaesthesia produces prolonged regional anaesthesia, therefore the technique should be used by only experienced anesthetists or anesthesiologists.
+The use of epidural and caudal anesthesia produces prolonged regional anesthesia, therefore the technique should be used by only experienced anesthetists or anesthesiologists.

-Bupivacaine is unsuitable for intravenous regional anaesthesia and topical application
+Bupivacaine is unsuitable for intravenous regional anesthesia and topical application

-Bupivacaine works by blocking voltage dependent sodium channels and reduce the efflux of sodium ions preventing the depolarization of the membrane and blocking the initiation and transmission of nerve impulses at the site of application by stabilizing the neuronal membrane.
+Bupivacaine works by blocking voltage-dependent sodium channels and reducing the efflux of sodium ions preventing the depolarization of the membrane and blocking the initiation and transmission of nerve impulses at the site of application by stabilizing the neuronal membrane.

-It does this by decreasing the current amplitude and inhibits the whole cell potassium ion currents in a calcium ion activated potassium channels and N-type voltage gated (KCNA and KCNC) K+ channels.
+It does this by decreasing the current amplitude and inhibiting the whole cell potassium ion currents in calcium ion activated potassium channels and N-type voltage-gated (KCNA and KCNC) K+ channels.
 It is also known to inhibit voltage-gated Na+ channels and tandem pore domain (TASK-2/KCNK-5) K+ channels.

 The compound is cytotoxic at high concentrations inducing apoptosis and/or necrosis by interfering with the mitochondrial energy transduction.

-The analgesic effect of bupivacaine is thought to be due to its binding to the prostaglandin E2 receptors, subtype EP1 (PGE2EP1), that inhibits the production of prostaglandins, thereby reducing fever, inflammation, and hyperalgesia.
+The analgesic effect of bupivacaine is thought to be due to its binding to the prostaglandin E2 receptors, subtype EP1 (PGE2EP1), which inhibits the production of prostaglandins, thereby reducing fever, inflammation, and hyperalgesia.

-The drug is employed as cAMP production inhibitor, it acts as a surfactant molecule possessing both hydrophilic and lipophilic properties, adrenergic antagonist and cholinesterase inhibitor.
+The drug is employed as a cAMP production inhibitor, it acts as a surfactant molecule possessing both hydrophilic and lipophilic properties, adrenergic antagonist, and cholinesterase inhibitor.

-High extracellular potassium concentration enhances local anaesthetic activity whereas elevated extracellular calcium ions antagonizes its effect.
+High extracellular potassium concentration enhances local anesthetic activity whereas elevated extracellular calcium ions antagonize its effect.

-Bupivacaine is the longest acting amide local anaesthetic with a half life of 4.2 hours
+Bupivacaine is the longest-acting amide local anesthetic with a half-life of 4.2 hours

 The drug is metabolized in the liver.

-Depending on the site of injection and the concentration used, anaesthesia usually lasts 2-4 hours
+Depending on the site of injection and the concentration used, anesthesia usually lasts 2-4 hours

 95% protein bound.